Judith Reisman: Obituaries

 PinkNews reported on Reisman's death, describing her as an anti-LGBT+ author of bizarre research papers.
 The obituary noted her claims that gay people caused the rise of the Nazi Party, her assertions that allowing gay members or staff within the Boy Scouts of America would lead to sexual predation, and her contributions towards upholding anti-sodomy laws in Jamaica.

-She received praise from the far-right John Birch Society, which stated "[...]
+She received praise from the John Birch Society, which stated "[...]
 Judith Reisman repeatedly, over the past several decades, strode into many hostile enemy camps around the world — colleges, universities, legislative bodies, media outlets — to speak truth to power and to expose vile works of darkness."

-According to Robert Knight in The Washington Times: "she was cast as a careless, right-wing fanatic."
-He noted that she was scorned even by "conservatives who were afraid of guilt by association."
+Robert Knight said in The Washington Times that "she was cast as a careless, right-wing fanatic", was scorned even by "conservatives who were afraid of guilt by association", and that she had converted to Christianity.